Smart contracts and reaction-function games: Symmetric investment games

 \end{theorem}

-One might overlook the subtleties associated to rounding down and propose a different reaction function, such as ``match the average, rounded up''.
-By our definition, this does not exhibit conditional collaboration.
-A profile of such reaction functions is not an equilibrium---for instance, players may be able to deviate even by free-riding (specifically, if $n > H+1$).
-In this way, rounding down is important to sustain an equilibrium.
+Theorem~\ref{TH:PGchar} leaves two particularly focal candidates within the class of monotone, norm-proof, and payoff-consistent reactions: to match the average, either consistently rounding up or consistently rounding down.
+Of these, we will argue that rounding down (to be denoted $R^*_i$ below) fares better.
+Whereas rounding up is a more ``generous'' commitment, it does not effectively discipline free-riding, much like overly cooperative strategies do poorly in a repeated \textit{Prisoner's dilemma} \citep[compare][]{Axelrod1984}.
+If all use reactions that round up, players would beneficially deviate by undercutting (for instance, by playing the constant reaction associated to investment~$H-1$).
+For contrast, rounding down supports high investment in reaction-function equilibrium.
+On top of this, rounding down is safe across all parameter values, whereas ``rounding up'' is not for certain parameter values.

-In the experimental literature, some attention has been given social-welfare preferences \citep[][]{CharnessRabin2002}, where a player's preference depends also on the payoffs of others.
-It is possible to interpret the reaction $R^*_i$ in a similar way.
+Beyond our equilibrium and refinement analysis, it is useful to benchmark reactions against a simple normative criterion: choose the investment that maximizes total welfare, subject to individual safe play.
+This also connects to the the experimental literature on social preferences \citep[e.g.][]{CharnessRabin2002}, where players sometimes behave as if they partially internalize others' payoffs.
 Specifically, we define a reaction function $R_i \in \mathcal{R}_i$ to be \textbf{welfare-maximizing conditional on safe play} if, for each $a_{-i} \in A_{-i}$,

-As a parallel to Theorem~\ref{TH:WLmonotone}, we define \emph{high-risk} public-good games with parameters $\lambda < H / (nH-1)$.
+As a parallel to Theorem~\ref{TH:WLmonotone}, we define \emph{high-risk} public-good games with parameters $\lambda$ such that $1/n < \lambda < H / (nH-1)$.
 The intuition is the same: there are still gains from coordinating on higher investment, but the returns are small compared to the risks involved in overinvesting relative to the others.
-For these games, reaction $R^*_i$ is welfare maximizing subject to safe play. \footnote{For weakest-link games, this property instead singles out $\textit{BR}_i$.
+For these games, matching the average, rounded down, is welfare-maximizing subject to safe play. \footnote{For weakest-link games, this property instead singles out $\textit{BR}_i$.
 There is no reason for $i$ to exceed the minimum investment as this creates no added value to the others but only adds to $i$'s investment costs; it is also not beneficial for $i$ to undercut the minimum, because this harms all players more than it saves on $i$'s costs.}